geelen/mcp-remote-examples/05-mcp-math-websockets/README.md

 A reference implementation demonstrating the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) over WebSockets using Cloudflare Workers and Durable Objects.

+You can find a running version here: https://mcp-math-websockets.baselime.workers.dev/

 ## Overview

 This repository provides a reference implementation of MCP over WebSockets.
 It showcases: